sujithrabkn/19AI405ExpNo7/README.md

 </p>
 <h1>GOALS of Alpha-Beta Pruning in MiniMax Search Algorithm</h1>

-<h3>Improve the decision-making efficiency of the computer player by reducing the number of evaluated nodes in the game tree.</h3>
+Improve the decision-making efficiency of the computer player by reducing the number of evaluated nodes in the game tree.

-<h3>Tic-Tac-Toe game implementation incorporating the Alpha-Beta pruning and the Minimax algorithm with Python Code.</h3>
+Tic-Tac-Toe game implementation incorporating the Alpha-Beta pruning and the Minimax algorithm with Python Code.
 <h1>IMPLEMENTATION</h1>

 The project involves developing a Tic-Tac-Toe game implementation incorporating the Alpha-Beta pruning with the Minimax algorithm.
 Using this algorithm, the computer player analyzes the game state, evaluates possible moves, and selects the optimal action based on the anticipated outcomes.